David Peralta Player Props: Dodgers vs. Phillies

-David Peralta -- with a slugging percentage of .484 in his past 10 games, including one extra-base hit -- will be in action for the Los Angeles Dodgers against the Philadelphia Phillies, with Aaron Nola on the hill, on June 10 at 4:05 PM ET.
+David Peralta -- hitting .484 in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Philadelphia Phillies, with Taijuan Walker on the mound, on June 11 at 1:35 PM ET.

-He strung together four hits (going 4-for-5 with two RBI) in his last game against the Reds.
+He collected two extra-base hits in his most recent appearance (2-for-4 with a double, a home run and an RBI) against the Phillies.

 David Peralta Game Info & Props vs. the Phillies